MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/adrms/ADRMS.md

 # ADRMS Module
 ## Description
-This topic contains brief descriptions of the Windows PowerShell cmdlets that are for use in deploying in Windows Server 2012.
+This topic contains brief descriptions of the Windows PowerShell cmdlets used to deploy in Windows Server 2012.
 Each cmdlet in the table is linked to additional information about that cmdlet.
-These cmdlets give you the ability to install, upgrade, or remove a cluster using Windows PowerShell.
+These cmdlets allow you to install, upgrade, or remove a cluster using Windows PowerShell.

 ## ADRMS Cmdlets
 ### [Install-ADRMS](./Install-ADRMS.md)